holmstead/pands-project/README.md

 This will create a lot of plots in the 'plots' directory.
 You can then weed out the plots that you dont need or like.
 Next feature to add is checking if the plot is worth plotting or not, maybe add a R^2 check or something ...

+Histograms are useful for visualizing distributions.

+Kernel Density Estimates are related to histograms

 ## Quickstart